Early Help Advice, Guidance, & Support training can be booked HERE

 - Writing & Reviewing a My Plan

-Creating a simple, meaningful plan to support children & families to make and maintain sustained change.
+This training will focus on creating a simple, meaningful plan to support children & families to make and maintain sustained change.

-Participants will be able to write a Plan which identifies needs and achievable outcomes when supporting children & families; including single or multi-agency involvements; understand how Needs, SMART Outcomes, Actions, and Resources form a Plan; identify sustainable Resources; and to facilitate a Review process that identifies progress for children & families.
+Participants will be able to write a Plan/My Plan which identifies needs and achievable outcomes when supporting children & families; including single or multi-agency involvements; understand how Needs, SMART Outcomes, Actions, and Resources form a Plan; identify sustainable Resources; and to facilitate a Review process that identifies progress for children & families.